 Cash Equivalents

 6. Cash equivalents are short-term, highly liquid investments that are both (a) readily convertible to known amounts of cash, and (b) so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
 Only investments with original maturities of three months or less can qualify under this definition, with the exception of money market mutual funds, as detailed in paragraph 8, and cash pooling, as detailed in paragraph 9.
-Regardless of maturity date, derivative instruments shall not be reported as cash equivalents and shall be reported as derivatives on Schedule DB.
+Regardless of maturity date, the following investments are not permitted to be reported as cash equivalents and shall be reported on the investment schedule that corresponds to the SSAP for which the investment is applicable:

+Asset-backed securities captured in scope of SSAP No. 43R.

+All debt securities that do not qualify as bonds which are in scope of SSAP No. 21R.

+Derivative instruments in scope of SSAP No. 86 or SSAP No. 108.

+Working capital finance investments in scope of SSAP No. 105R.

 Securities with terms that are reset at predefined dates (e.g., an auction-rate security that has a long-term maturity and an interest rate that is regularly reset through a Dutch auction) or have other features an investor may believe results in a different term than the related contractual maturity shall be accounted for based on the contractual maturity at the date of acquisition, except where other specific rules within the statutory accounting framework currently exist.

 Short-Term Investments

 14. Short-term investments are investments that do not qualify as cash equivalents with remaining maturities (or repurchase dates under reverse repurchase agreements) of one year or less at the time of acquisition.
 Short-term investments can include, but are not limited to bonds, commercial paper, reverse repurchase agreements, and collateral and mortgage loans which meet the noted criteria.
 Short-term investments shall not include investments specifically classified as cash equivalents as defined in this statement, certificates of deposit, or derivatives.
-Regardless of maturity date, derivative instruments shall not be reported as short-term investments and shall be reported as derivatives on Schedule DB.
+Regardless of maturity date, , the following investments are not permitted to be reported as cash equivalents and shall be reported on the investment schedule that corresponds to the SSAP for which the investment is applicable:

+Asset-backed securities captured in scope of SSAP No. 43R.

+All debt securities that do not qualify as bonds which are in scope of SSAP No. 21R.

+Derivative instruments in scope of SSAP No. 86 or SSAP No. 108.

+Working capital finance investments in scope of SSAP No. 105R.